phillbush/xmenu/README.md

 	     o   The newline terminates the item specification.

-	     If the argument title is given, the title of the menu window is set to it.

 	USAGE
-	     xmenu is controlled by the mouse, but can also be controlled by the keyboard.
+	     xmenu is controlled by the mouse.
+Each menu has a list of items that can be activated by clicking on it with the first, second or third mouse buttons.

+	     o   If there is a right-pointing triangle on the item, it pops up a submenu when activated.

+	     o   If the item is a dash at the top of the menu, it tears the menu off (that is, the menu becomes "windowed").

+	     o   If the item is a continuous horizontal line, it is a separator and cannot be selected.

+	     o   Otherwise, the item outputs some string when activated.
+Some items output an "alternative string" when activated with the second mouse buton (see above at SYNTAX).

+	     but can also be controlled by the keyboard.
 Items can be selected using the arrow keys.
 Tab (with and without Shift), Home, End, Enter and Esc, and 1-9 keys.
-Itams can also be selected by typing the first several characters in it.
+Items can also be selected by typing the first several characters in it.

 	     Down    Cycle through the items in the regular direction.